jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (c) promptly after an acceptable solution or a verification method is amended, there are publicly available on the Ministry's Internet site—
     (i) a digital copy of the amendment; and
     (ii) a digital copy of the acceptable solution or verification method in its up-to-date form.

+### 25B Building product specifications for use in complying with acceptable solutions or verification methods
+(1) The chief executive may, by notice, issue building product specifications that may be referred to in an acceptable solution or a verification method.
+(2) Building product specifications may include specifications for building products in relation to any of the following:
+  (a) manufacture:
+  (b) fabrication:
+  (c) testing:
+  (d) quality control:
+  (e) physical properties:
+  (f) performance:
+  (g) installation:
+  (h) maintenance.
+(3) The chief executive may, by notice, amend or revoke building product specifications at any time.
+(4) Sections 29, 30, and 409 do not apply if any amendments need to be made to an acceptable solution or a verification method—
+  (a) to refer to building product specifications; or (b) because of the amendment or revocation of building product specifications.

+### 25C Public notification and availability
+(1) The chief executive must ensure that, promptly after making a notice under section 25B(1) or (3), notice of its making is published in the Gazette.
+(2) The notice in the Gazette must include the following information:
+  (a) a statement that a notice was made under section 25B(1) or (3) (as applicable) by the chief executive:
+  (b) the title of the notice made under section 25B(1) or (3):
+  (c) the date on which the notice under section 25B(1) or (3) was made:
+  (d) the Ministry’s Internet site where the notice made under section 25B(1) or (3), and the related building product specifications, are published.
+(3) The chief executive must also ensure that—
+  (a) each notice made under section 25B(1) or (3) is publicly available on the Ministry’s Internet site; and (b) promptly after the building product specifications are issued by notice under section 25B(1), those specifications are made publicly available on the Ministry’s Internet site; and
+  (c) even after the building product specifications have been amended or revoked by notice under section 25B(3), a digital copy of them in their original form continues to be publicly available on the Ministry’s Internet site; and
+  (d) promptly after the building product specifications are amended by notice under section 25B(3), each of the following is made publicly available on the Ministry’s Internet site:
+    (i) a digital copy of the amendment:
+    (ii) a digital copy of the building product specifications in their up-to-date form.

 **Warnings and bans**